Exactly Tips And Ways How To Prevent Obesity In Childhood

 • Social Isolation: Obese children may experience social exclusion, teasing, and isolation, leading to feelings of loneliness and difficulty in forming positive relationships.

-• Academic Difficulties: Childhood obesity has been linked to lower academic achievement, impaired cognitive function, and reduced school performance.
+• Academic Difficulties: Childhood obesity has been linked to lower educational achievement, impaired cognitive function, and reduced school performance.

 • Persistence into Adulthood: Obese children are more likely to become obese adults, increasing the risk of chronic health conditions, including cardiovascular disease, type 2 diabetes, certain cancers, and early mortality.